Skip to main content

 Workflow run ID.

-codemod@next jssg
+codemod jssg

-When should I use jssg?
+When should I use JS ast-grep (jssg)?

 • When you want to quickly run or test an ast-grep codemod on your codebase.

-• For for more complex transformations that require granular AST access and manipulation than a YAML rule can provide.
+• For more complex transformations that require granular AST access and manipulation than a YAML rule can provide.
 Read more about when to define workflows.

 1